Mechanics' Hall (New York City)

-Mechanics' Hall was a meeting hall and theatre seating 2,500 people located at 472 Broadway in New York City, United States.
-It had a brown façade.
+Mechanics' Hall was a meeting hall and theatre seating 2,500 people located at 472 Broadway in New York City, New York, U.S. It had a brown façade.
 Built by the Mechanics' Society for their monthly meetings in 1847, it was also used for banquets, luncheons, and speeches held by other groups.

 The building eventually became a playhouse.
 During this time, it was variously known as the Abbey Theatre, Butler's American Theatre, and other names.
 The blackface minstrel troupe Buckley's Serenaders saw great success there until 1846.
-Christy's Minstrels became the resident minstrel company in February 1847, buying the building later in 1847.
+Christy's Minstrels became the resident minstrel company in February 1847 and bought the building later that year.
 They remained until July 1854, when the troupe disbanded.
-Bryants Minstrels played at Mechanics' Hall for the first time in 1857, leaving after May, 1866, when the house was taken over for a season by minstrel showman Charles "Charlie" White.
+Bryants Minstrels played at Mechanics' Hall for the first time in 1857, leaving after May 1866, when the house was taken over for a season by minstrel showman Charles "Charlie" White.

 In 1867, showman Robert Butler took over management of Mechanics' Hall following a fire that destroyed his former theater at 444 Broadway.
 Butler's luck was no better in the new venue as Mechanics' Hall was also destroyed by fire later that year.